Pine Forest Q&As

 Pine Forest is a POA.
 A property owners association encompasses a mix of property types, including land, townhomes, single-family homes, and sometimes even businesses or commercial property.
 The goals of a POA include overall community improvement and long-term development.
 While they are interested in property values and aesthetics, a POA can go beyond that scope to oversee and approve land clearing and development as well as home construction and design to ensure quality homes are built within the community.

-homeowners association (HOA) is a residential organization that governs a specific geographic area, such as a gated community, a condominium complex or a subdivision.
+A homeowners association (HOA) is a residential organization that governs a specific geographic area, such as a gated community, a condominium complex or a subdivision.
 HOAs are primarily concerned with aesthetics and maintaining or increasing the collective property value of the neighborhood or buildings.
 Some HOAs may have basic limitations about keeping lawns cut and collect minimal dues.
 Other HOAs are strict, with pages of bylaws that monitor an array of items from numbers of guests allowed to heights of shrubbery.

 In Pine Forest, property owners must follow the approved Covenants, Conditions and Restrictions (CCRs).
 Currently, there is a different set of CCRs for Unit 6 and Units 7-12.